-A webpage can help your story go viral by the marvelous phenomenon of exponentiation.
-Your friends share your story, and then some of their friends share your story, and so on.
+A public webpage or Facebook page can help your story go viral by the marvelous phenomenon of exponentiation.
+Your friends publicly share your public story, and then some of their friends publicly share your public story, and so on.

-Instead of repeating your story every time you tell it, a webpage on the Internet that tells your story will make the most effective use of your time and reach the most people.
-Let’s call that webpage a “Landing Zone.”
+Instead of repeating your story every time you tell it, a webpage on the Internet or a Facebook page that tells your story will make the most effective use of your time and reach the most people.
+Let’s call that webpage or Facebook page a “Landing Zone.”

 A parachutist will land on earth everytime, but where?
-If that parachutist is either a potential kidney donor or even just someone who could repost, retweet, copy and paste or otherwise share your story, she might share your post so that your message finds its home by landing in your Landing Zone.
+If that parachutist is either a potential kidney donor or even just someone who could repost, retweet, copy and paste or otherwise share your story, they might share your post so that your message finds its most effective home by landing in your Landing Zone.

-That Landing Zone is your webpage.
-And that webpage should tell your story and motivate people landing there to take action.
+That Landing Zone is your webpage or Facebook page.
+And that webpage or Facebook page should tell your story and motivate people landing there to take action.

-The action you need from as many people as possible is that they share your post and its hyperlink to your landing zone.
+The action you need from as many people as possible is that they share your post on Facebook and elsewhere as well as its URL or hyperlink to your landing zone.
 Ultimately that might lead to a potential donor reading your webpage.

-By making a small request that is easy to grant (e.g., please share my post), your post and your website will be shared.
+By making a small request (the "Small Ask") that is easy to grant (e.g., please share my post), it is more likely that your post and your website or Facebook page will be shared.
 The goal is to get your story read by many many people so as to increase your chance of your story being read by a potential donor.
 Sharing can be of immense help in ultimately getting your story in front of those few who (a) are willing to consider the possibility of kidney donation and (b) are also medically qualified to donate.

 Blog Hosting Platform:

-A blog platform is an easy-to-use and easy-to-update and maintain free/inexpensive tool to host your Internet presence in an easily found location with an easy-to-remember Internet address (e.g., Kidney4Aidan.com).
+A blog platform is an easy-to-use and easy-to-update and maintain free/inexpensive tool to host your Internet presence in an easily found location with an easy-to-remember Internet address (e.g. SaveLily.com).

-Now that’s difficult to remember but there’s a simple solution: I register a domain name that is easy to remember, such as Kidney4Aidan.com (and I use BulkRegister.com to register domain names).
-I then redirect inbound traffic from that domain to the blogspot.com domain.
-In BulkRegister, redirection is done by changing “host records” so as to redirect (called “URL Redirect”) ——-.com inbound traffic to ——-.blogspot.com, the target web address.
+Now that’s difficult to remember but there’s a simple solution: I register a domain name that is easy to remember, such as SaveLily.com and have my hosting service (I use BulkRegister.com) redirect inbound traffic to the URL assigned by Blogger which, in this case is SaveLily.blogspot.com.
+In BulkRegister, redirection is done by changing “host records” so as to redirect (called “URL Redirect”) inbound traffic to SaveLily.blogspot.com, the real target web address.

-So now you have a way to send interested persons to ——-.com and have them arrive at ——-.blogspot.com where your blog resides.
+So now you have a way to send interested persons from your registered URL to your Blogger URL where you blog resides.